xiaohuihui1022/xiaohuihui1022/README_EN.md

 Here's X_huihui,the group leader of Minecraft Programming Team, I usually use "X_huihui"、"小灰灰"、"灰灰awa" for nicknames.

-I am used to upload videos on Bilibili, Xigua, AiPai, Youku, Youtube.
+I used to upload videos on Bilibili, Xigua, AiPai, Youku, Youtube.
 Now I only upload videos on Bilibili.

 I only play Minecraft, Grand Theft Auto and Rhythm games.